Homotopy theory in a quasi-abelian category: Grothendieck quasi-abelian categories

+By Proposition~1.39 of \cite{AR}, any full reflective subcategory of a locally presentable category which is closed under filtered colimits is itself locally presentable.
+Since left adjoints preserve colimits and $\Ind(C)$ is Grothendieck quasi-abelian, any full reflective subcategory is likewise Grothendieck quasi-abelian. \end{proof}

-\begin{proof} Recall that $\SNorm_k$ is the category whose objects are semi-normed spaces $(V,\rho_V)$ and a morphism between $(V,\rho_V)$ and $(W,\rho_W)$ is a morphism $f:V\ra W$ of vector spaces such that $|\rho_W\circ f|\leq c\rho_V$ for some $c>0$.
+All of the ind-categories of interest to us satisfy the conditions of Definition~\ref{groth}.
+Recall that $\SNorm_k$ is the category whose objects are semi-normed spaces $(V,\rho_V)$ and a morphism between $(V,\rho_V)$ and $(W,\rho_W)$ is a morphism $f:V\ra W$ of vector spaces such that $|\rho_W\circ f|\leq c\rho_V$ for some $c>0$.
 Equivalently, a morphism is a continuous morphism of locally convex topological vector spaces for the canonical topology induced by the semi-norm.
 We will emit the semi-norm from the notation and refer simply to $V$.